AlphaRalph/IoTSensorBase/README.md

 ![IoT SensorBase][product-screenshot]

 The aim is to develop a sensor platform, which is independent of the measured variables, records data and sends it to a cloud service.
-In cloud-services this data is analysed and visualised.
+In cloud services this data is analysed and visualised.

 Project scope:
 * Familiarisation with current IoT technologies
 * Creation of a universal software architecture
-* Realisation of a Showcase, e.g."Environmental measurement"
+* Realisation of a showcase, e.g."environmental measurement"

 Fields of activity:
-* Softwaredevelopment/programming with .NET, Python
+* Software development/programming with .NET, Python
 * Database and SQL
-* Cloud Services
+* Cloud services
 * Sensors
-* Communication ( WIFI,LTE,etc...)
+* Communication (WIFI,LTE etc)

 <p align="right">(<a href="#top">back to top</a>)</p>